LSEG-API-Samples/Example.RDPLibrary.Python.RequestsComparison/README.md

 ## <a id="rdp_benefit"></a>Other benefits of using RDP Libraries

-With RDP Libraries, developers are not limited only Refinitiv Data Platform , but developers also can access to Refinitiv Desktop (Eikon or Refinitiv Workspace) and Deployed/Managed TREP infrastructure platforms with a the same set of API.
+With RDP Libraries, developers are not limited only to the Refinitiv Data Platform, but developers also can access Refinitiv Desktop (Eikon or Refinitiv Workspace) and Deployed/Managed Refinitiv Real-Time Distribution System infrastructure platforms with the same set of API.
 Using the library you can access content from all 3 of the access points - all from within the same application if required.
-One example would be sourcing realtime streaming Pricing data from your TREP server as well as say historical pricing events from the cloud-based Refinitiv Data platform.
+One example would be sourcing real-time streaming Pricing data from your Refinitiv Real-Time Distribution System server as well as say historical pricing events from the cloud-based Refinitiv Data platform.

 ## <a id="when_to_use_direct_call"></a>Finally, when should developers use RDP APIs direct call?